-The festival designed to honor and celebrate the birth of the god Ganesha does not have an exact date of origin; however, it is commonly accepted that the earliest recorded celebration was between 1630 and 1680, during the reign of King Shivaji.
+The festival Ganesh Chaturthi or Vinayaka Chaturthi designed to honor and celebrate the birth of the god Ganesha does not have an exact date of origin; however, it is commonly accepted that the earliest recorded celebration was between 1630 and 1680, during the reign of King Shivaji.

 After the British invasion of India, the celebration was limited to private homes due to British fear that large religious celebrations would breed chaos and dissension.
 The festival was not celebrated in public again until 1892, when a public idol of Ganesha was displayed in Pune, India.
-The celebration was promoted as a way to unite all people of the Hindu faith, and from there, it spread like wildfire.
+The public celebration was initiated by Indian Freedom Fighter, Bal Gangadhar Tilak (by name: Lokmanya Tilak) in 1883 as a way to unite all people of the Hindu faith, and from there, it spread like wildfire.